Volcann/Secure-o365-tokens/Readme.md

 # 🔐 Encrypting Outlook Access and Refresh Tokens

+- ✅ Fernet Encryption (Symmetric Key)
+Useable for enterprise-level solution? → Yes, with strict key management practices.
+- ✅ RSA Encryption (Asymmetric Key)
+Useable for enterprise-level solution? → Yes, preferred when you need secure token sharing across multiple services or clients.

-## 1. Encrypting Outlook Access and Refresh Tokens Before Database Storage.
+## 1. Encrypting Outlook Access and Refresh Tokens Before Database Storage through Fernet Encryption.
 1. Before saving your Outlook OAuth2 tokens, use a secret Fernet key (32-byte) to encrypt them with Python’s `cryptography` package.
 2. Store the encrypted tokens (ciphertexts) in your Django database using `EncryptedCharField` or manual encryption in CharFields.
 3. When you need to refresh the session, decrypt the tokens with the same Fernet key to get the original tokens and proceed with the OAuth2 flow.